Informfully/Experiments/experiments/recsys_2025/README.md

 Please follow the steps outlined below.
 Steps 1-2 are mandatory to execute before running experiments.
 The models shown in Step 3 can be run independently of each other (depending on what models and datasets you want to use).
-Step 4, the evaluation of the recommendaitons, is optional and can be skipped.
+Step 4, the evaluation of the recommendations, is optional and can be skipped.

 ## Step 1 - Download and Setup

-* Step 1-1: Download our extended Cornac framework calles [Informfully Recommenders](https://github.com/Informfully/Recommenders).
+* Step 1-1: Download our extended Cornac framework called [Informfully Recommenders](https://github.com/Informfully/Recommenders).
 Please see the [Cornac tutorial](https://github.com/PreferredAI/cornac) for instructions in case there are any questions on how to use the framework.
 But **DO NOT** download the original Cornac codebase, as running our code requires additional functionality.
 For a tutorial and installation instructions, we refer to the [official repository](https://github.com/PreferredAI/cornac).